Book of Job: Prologue on Earth and in Heaven

 In chapter 1, the prologue on Earth introduces Job as a righteous man, blessed with wealth, sons, and daughters, who lives in the land of Uz.
 The scene then shifts to Heaven, where God asks Satan (הַשָּׂטָן) for his opinion of Job's piety.
 Satan accuses Job of being pious only because he believes God is responsible for his happiness; if God were to take away everything that Job has, then he would surely curse God.

-God gives Satan permission to strip Job of his wealth and kill his children and servants, but Job nonetheless praises God:
+God gives Satan permission to strip Job of his wealth and kill his children, servants, and animals, but Job nonetheless praises God:

 Naked I came from my mother's womb, and naked shall I return there; the Lord gave, and the Lord has taken away; blessed be the name of the Lord.

 In chapter 2, God further allows Satan to afflict Job's body with disfiguring and painful boils.
 As Job sits in the ashes of his former estate, his wife prompts him to "curse God, and die", but Job answers:

 You speak as any foolish woman would speak.
 Shall we receive the good at the hand of God, and not receive the bad?

 Job's opening monologue and dialogues between Job and his three friends

 In chapter 3, "instead of cursing God", Job laments the night of his conception and the day of his birth; he longs for death, "but it does not come".

-His three friends, Eliphaz the Temanite, Bildad the Shuhite, and Zophar the Naamathite, visit him, accuse him of sinning, and tell him that his suffering was deserved.
+His three friends, Eliphaz the Temanite, Bildad the Shuhite, and Zophar the Naamathite, visit him.
+For seven days and nights they mourn with him, but afterwards they accuse him of sinning, and tell him that his suffering was deserved.
 Job responds with scorn, calling his visitors "miserable comforters".
 Job asserts that since a just God would not treat him so harshly, patience in suffering is impossible, and the Creator should not take his creatures so lightly, to come against them with such force.